15 Of The Best Places To Hide Easter Eggs, Because Everyone Likes A Challenge

 Hiding Easter eggs behind the blinds is an oldie, but a goodie.
 Make sure you close the blinds first.

 Does your kiddo have a basket (or freewheeling pile) full of stuffed animals?
 Hide a few Easter eggs by mixing them in with the stuffed animals.
-According to Houzz, posing the stuffed animals so that they look like they're holding the egg is sure to amuse your little egg hunters.
+As Houzz explained, posing the stuffed animals so that they look like they're holding the egg is sure to amuse your little egg hunters.

 Easter falls on a Sunday, so after emptying the mailbox on Saturday, you're free and clear until Monday.
 Place an Easter egg or two in the mailbox, as suggested a blog post on the World Market website, and wait to see if any industrious kids can find them.

-This hiding spot is easy enough to reach—and at the perfect height for little ones to find—but isn't overly obvious.
-According to the aforementioned article from CafeMom, it's an easily overlooked hiding spot, so it's likely your kids won't find it.
+This hiding spot is easy enough to reach — and at the perfect height for little ones to find — but isn't overly obvious.
+It's an easily overlooked hiding spot, so it's likely your kids won't find it.
 At least, not at first.
 Simply slip an egg into the toilet paper roll and you're done.

 If you live in a part of the country where spring has more than sprung, hide an egg in the flower bed, where it won't be easily seen.

-According to an article from The Huffington Post, hiding Easter eggs in sand, birdseed, or even oats is perfect for kids.
+Hiding Easter eggs in sand, birdseed, or even oats is perfect for kids, according to The Huffington Post.
 Letting them dig through something will keep them busy while the older kids hunt down the other eggs, but still keep them included in all the fun.

 Underneath the steps isn't really the most obvious hiding spot, but it's not the most difficult to find, either.
 This hiding spot is good for all ages.